ted-spence-avalara/developer-dot/avatax/dev-guide/discounts-and-overrides/overrides.md

   <li class="next"><a href="/avatax/dev-guide/discounts-and-overrides/discounts/">Next<i class="glyphicon glyphicon-chevron-right"></i></a></li>
 </ul>

-There are two types of overrides supported in AvaTax: Tax Amount and TaxDate.
-(MORE DETAIL)
+There are two types of overrides supported in AvaTax: <code>TaxAmount</code> and <code>TaxDate</code>.
+The <code>TaxAmount Override</code>, will do just that, override the tax amount on the transaction.
+This is particularly helpful if you need to record transactions to AvaTax which had the tax calculated in another system.
+The <code>TaxDate</code> override, allows you to specify what tax date to use in the calculation.
+By default, the AvaTax engine will use the document date as the <code>TaxDate</code>.
+The common use-case for this override is processing refunds, as you want to calculate the refund tax credit using the same information that the original sale used.
+Let's take a closer look at each method.

 <h3>Overriding the Tax Amount</h3>
 A tax amount override is when you override the tax amount of a transaction rather than having AvaTax calculate it.